OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The first phase is the state of the existing Deployment and Service resources.

-If a previous Octopus deployment was performed, there will be both a Deployment and a Service resource in Kubernetes.
-These resources will have tags like `Octopus.Step.Id` and `Octopus.Deployment.Id` that identify the Octopus step and specific deployment that created the resources (these tags are added automatically by Octopus).
-This Deployment resource is considered to be the green half of the blue/green deployment.
+If a previous Octopus deployment was performed, there will be both a Deployment and a Service resource created in Kubernetes.
+These resources have tags like `Octopus.Step.Id` and `Octopus.Deployment.Id` that identify the Octopus step and specific deployment that created the resources (these tags are added automatically by Octopus).

+This existing Deployment resource is considered to be the green half of the blue/green deployment.

 ![Phase 1](phase1.svg)